villez/vswiki/README.md

 ## Scope and Non-Scope

-The target is not a "full-featured" wiki on par with MediaWiki etc. Rather, the idea is to cherry-pick features based on which ones are useful and/or interesting to me in a *personal wiki* use case.
+The target is not a "full-featured" wiki on par with MediaWiki etc. Rather, the idea is to cherry-pick features that are useful and/or interesting to me in a *personal wiki* use case.
 The target usage environment is on a local machine in a restricted/controlled environment, such as a home network behind a